Thank you for reading our post, please rate this article at the end.

 - The rule has been corrected to account for descent as well.
 On a 5-12-degree decline, subtract 10 minutes for every 1,000 feet.
 On an over 12-degree decline, add 10 minutes for every 1,000 feet.

-And when you take into account the recent corrections to the rule, you can do pretty complex calculations.
-Not that you really need to calculate anything, but if you like math, go ahead.
+And when you consider the recent corrections to the rule, you can do pretty complex calculations.
+You don’t need to calculate anything, but if you like math, go ahead.
 You may also quickly do the math using online calculators.

 Factors Determining Covered Distance Per Day